adjtomo/pyadjoint/docs/dd_waveform.rst

     Please refer to the papers [Tromp2005]_ and [Yuan2016]_ for mathematical derivations of the wavefoform misfit function and cross correlation double difference measurement.
-This misfit function is not explicitely derived there, but follows as a natural extension from these publications.
+This misfit function is not explicitly derived there, but follows as a natural extension from these publications.

 .. note::

     Double difference misfit functions, defined in [Yuan2016]_, construct misfit and adjoint sources from differential measurements between stations to reduce the influence of systematic errors from source and stations.
-"Differential" is defined as "between pairs of stations, from a common source".
+"Differential" is defined as "between pairs of stations, from a common source."

 For two stations, `i` and `j`, the waveform double difference misfit is defined as the squared difference of differences of observed and synthetic data.
 The